Golden Triangle Special Economic Zone: Transportation

 The zone can also be easily accessed from Thailand by boat from the pier at the Chiang Saen, Thailand-Laos Border Crossing Immigration Checkpoint at Ban Sop Ruak.
 Frequent passenger ferry boats operated by the Kings Romans Group run across the Mekong River between the checkpoint and the Sam Liam Kham Checkpoint in the zone.
 The boats operate between 6.00am and 8.00pm Thailand Standard Time and cost Thai baht 100 per trip, with the journey taking about 10 minutes.

-The nearest airport to the zone is the Ban Huoeisay Airport in Houay Xay.
-However, the nearest international airport is the Chiang Rai Airport in Chiang Rai, which lies 60 km from Sop Ruak across the border in Thailand.
-The airport has direct flight connections with Chinese cities, thus allowing visitors, most of whom are Chinese nationals, a more direct access to the zone.
+In 2024, the Bokeo Provincial Government and Golden Triangle Special Economic Zone management, represented by Zhao Wei, officially opened the newly-built Bokeo International Airport after three years of construction.
+Chiang Rai Airport in Chiang Rai, Thailand, which lies 60 km from Sop Ruak across the border in Thailand, is another key transport hub for people traveling to and from the zone.
+The airport has direct flight connections with Chinese cities.

 Economy

 The zone was created with the intention to boost the economic situation in this remote corner of Laos.

 The website of the Lao Ministry of Planning and Investment's Investment Promotion Department states that the investment projects in the zone are in construction of economic infrastructures; agriculture, livestock, manufacturing; hotel and residential area development; golf courses; education institutions and health treatment centres; business and international trade; real estate; banking, insurance and financial institution; post, telecommunication, internet, advertising and printing; transportation of goods and passengers; development of tourism and entertainment zone; restaurants and bars and warehouses, duty-free shops and duty-free area.
 The website states that the total investment in the zone is estimated to be US$86.6 million.

+In 2007, the Chinese firm Kings Romans Group received a 99 year lease to develop the SEZ into a casino destination.
 As gambling is illegal in China, and the zone is only a few hours journey by road or air from China, casinos including the Blue Shield Casino which was one of the first buildings in the zone, and hotels catering to a Chinese clientele have been built.
 Apartment blocks, houses and infrastructure facilities such as roads and piers have come up to cater to the influx of tourists and residents to the zone.